[Major revision–posted 9/12/18 (replaces 11/19/13 edition)]

 The Graduate Council serves in an advisory capacity to the PSVP on graduate education matters.
 The council provides leadership in approving proposed graduate courses, recommending membership on the graduate faculty, recommending students for doctoral candidacy, setting admissions standards, and recommending other policies to advance the quality of graduate education at Texas Tech University.

-The Graduate Council is composed of the Graduate Dean and associate deans, the vice provost, representatives from each college and the Law School, and representatives from the Health Sciences Center.
+The Graduate Council is composed of the Graduate Dean and associate deans; the vice provost; representatives from each college, the Law School, and the School of Veterinary Medicine; and representatives from the Health Sciences Center.
 The Faculty Senate appoints a representative each year as a member of the Graduate Council.
 The Graduate Dean chairs the Council.

 4. Honors and Awards Council